VIKING SHOES HAITHABU

 Milan-style plate legs with...

-Well-known "Avant Armour" is dating from about 1440-1445 years.
-It was crafted in Corio workshop, Milano, and was belong to fon Matsch, the owner of Churburg Castle in 1445.
+Milan-style plate legs with kneecaps are an essential elements of the well-known "Avant Armour", dated by the 1450-1485 years.
+This full-plate set was crafted in Corio workshop, Milano, and was belong to fon Matsch, the owner of Churburg Castle in 1445.
 Now this armour is in almost perfect condition and is shown in Kelvingrove Art Gallery and Museum, Glazgo, Scotland.
-These hand-crafted plate legs with segmental knee caps guarantee perfect protection and freedom of movement at the same time.
-With plate legs, you can also make an order for Milan-style cuirass and arms plates with couter.
-Please note, that only base price is mentioned below.
-If you would like to order some other options, please contact us.
+These handcrafted cuisses with segmental kneecaps (also known as poleyns) guarantee perfect protection and freedom of movement at the same time.
+Hinged thigh armor is comfortable on wearing and using.
+On the top, cuisses have leather loops with holes for fastening of armor to the belt or medieval doublet.
+We offe...

 Men s undergarment XII-XIV ...